-Locals here believe that it was this place where a demon was killed by Lord Shiva and later, was given mukti.
-You can enjoy sightseeing in Mukteshwar all year long as the weather here is pleasantly cool all the time.
-Mukteshwar forms one among the major attractions in Uttarakhand, there are a number of luxury hotels and hotels that come in your budget, to choose from.
+Locals here believe that this place was where a demon was killed by Lord Shiva and later was given a mukti.
+Visitors can enjoy sightseeing in Mukteshwar all year long as the weather here is pleasantly cool.
+Mukteshwar forms one of the major attractions in Uttarakhand; there are several luxury hotels and hotels that come within budget to choose from.
 Visitors can also experience camping, arranged by some hotels.

 Munsiyari Hill Station

-The hill station offers a breathtaking view of the snow capped Himalayan Peaks.
+The hill station offers a breathtaking view of the snow-capped Himalayan Peaks.
 Munsiyari is a popular base camp for mountaineers and glacier trekkers.

 Munsiyari has much to offer to adventure enthusiasts.
-Some popular activities that visitors can enjoy at the hill station include river rafting, trekking and hiking.
+Some popular activities that visitors can enjoy at the hill station include river rafting, trekking, and hiking.

 Bhimtal Hill Station

-The present day construction of the temple was done under the rule of King Baz Bahadur of Chand dynasty.
-It is located on the banks of Bhimtal lake, which, along with the lake is counted amongst the popular tourist attractions in the region.
-Besides this temple of Lord Shiva, Bhimtal region speaks highly of other temples and lakes as well in the vicinity.
+The present-day construction of the temple was done under the rule of King Baz Bahadur of the Chand dynasty.
+It is located on the banks of Bhimtal Lake, which is counted among the popular tourist attractions in the region.
+Besides this temple of Lord Shiva, the Bhimtal region speaks highly of other temples and lakes in the vicinity.